-More than 825 ACPS students are enrolled in AVID for 2022-23 at Francis C. Hammond Middle School, George Washington Middle School, Jefferson-Houston School, Patrick Henry, and Alexandria City High School.
+More than 833 ACPS students have enrolled in AVID elective courses for 2023-24 at Francis C. Hammond Middle School, George Washington Middle School, Jefferson-Houston School, Patrick Henry, and Alexandria City High School.
 The AVID Elementary Schoolwide model includes Cora Kelly School for Math, Science and Technology, Patrick Henry, and Jefferson-Houston elementary grades as well.

 More than 90 percent of all AVID 6-12 elective students are enrolled in advanced coursework, or honors, advanced placement (AP), or dual enrollment courses each year.
 With student retention on the rise, cohorts have nearly doubled in grades 9-12 since inception in 2008.
 As a result, additional AVID Elective sections have opened in middle schools.

 - In SY19-20, Francis Hammond Middle School implemented the AVID Excel elective for 6th graders, the first of its kind in the AVID MASS region.
-George Washington Middle followed suit in SY20-21, and to date, ACPS has more than 160 participating AVID Excel students.
+George Washington Middle followed suit in SY20-21, and to date, ACPS has more than 160 participating AVID Excel students and to date ACPS has more than 130 participating AVID Excel students.
 AVID Excel is designed for long-term English learners who have a desire for college after high school.
 Based in best practice methodologies for language acquisition, Excel will provide "Scholars" an opportunity to learn the "hidden curriculum" to rigorous and advanced courses advance and serve as a trajectory changer for many.

 - Cora Kelly School for Math, Science, and Technology make up the largest recruitment class for AVID 6 in the division, generally resulting in the acceptance of more than 15 students each year.